npfs/npfs.github.io/admin.md

 ## Collection Point Upload

 ![][admin-collection-point-upload]

-### CSV Creation

-* This is where the Collection Point information is managed (i.e. active collection points and their associated details)
-* This element of the Admin Portal is restricted to very limited, high privileged users from the Command & Control and NHS Digital DevOps teams

-### CSV Upload

-* This is where the Collection Point information is managed (i.e. active collection points and their associated details)
+This is where the Collection Point information is managed (i.e. active collection points and their associated details)

-* This element of the Admin Portal is restricted to very limited, high privileged users from the Command & Control and NHS Digital DevOps teams
+This element of the Admin Portal is restricted to very limited, high privileged users from the Command & Control and NHS Digital DevOps teams

+### Collection Point Data File

+Collection Point Data is loaded via a CSV excel file(.xslx)

+The file contains two worksheets:

+  * Worksheet 1: Collection point data (such as CPCOde, Address, Postcode, NHSOrgcode)
+  * Worksheet 2: Collection point opening times split into General dats and additional days

+The full definition of ecah field in the file can be seen on the clooection point upload page

+This file is expected to be provided via CPAS in the above format.

+### Collection Point File upload.

+Use the **Browse** button to locate your saved excel (.xsls) file

+Click **Upload File** to carry out the Collection Point upload.

+If everything is satifactory you will see a message **File Transferred Successfully"

+If you try to upload a collection point file whilst a previous file is still being processed then you will receive an error message and instructed to try the upload again after 5 Minutes.

+![][try-again]

+The details of any file upload can be seen by inspection FLREP0049.
+By selecting the file name details of any warnings or records skipped can be viewed.

+![][splunk-report]

 ### Known Issues